Kazakhstan

 CAREC in Kazakhstan

-The route became an integral part of CAREC Corridor 1, one of the six CAREC corridors in the current version of the Silk Road, which stretches from the People’s Republic of China (PRC) to Azerbaijan, in the Caucasus, and farther west to Europe; and from south Kazakhstan to the ports of Pakistan.
+In 2000, the program began to rebuild the road between the commercial city of Almaty and the Kyrgyz Republic capital of Bishkek.
+The route became an integral part of CAREC Corridor 1, one of the six CAREC corridors that form the modern version of the Silk Road.
+These corridors traverse the People’s Republic of China to the Caucasus, and farther west to Europe, and from north Kazakhstan to the ports of Pakistan.

 View all CAREC projects in Kazakhstan